What Are Open Pipe Mud Daubers?

 Open pipe mud daubers are solitary wasps that can seek refuge around homes.
 The open pipe mud dauber is a wasp that makes long, elaborate nests out of mud.
 They stick around homes with a stable supply of spiders.
 While they are not as aggressive as most wasps, don’t let their docile manner fool you.

-Open pipe mud daubers (Trypoxylon politum) are black wasps that measure between half and inch to 1 inch long.
+Open pipe mud daubers (Trypoxylon politum) are black wasps that measure between 1/2 an inch to 1 inch long.
 Some have a metallic blue appearance.
 The open pipe mud dauber’s body is typically long and thin, and the waist appears threaded.
 Green and yellow markings may be present on the body.
 The best way to describe the appearance of an open pipe mud dauber is as a long, ant-looking insect with wings.

 Open pipe mud daubers nest is sheltered areas, such as under eaves, awnings, and decks.
-You can also find mud pipe daubers in barns, garages, attics and sheds.
+You can also find mud pipe daubers in barns, garages, attics, and sheds.
 These areas provide shelter and food.
 Open pipe mud daubers are not social insects and do not live in large colonies.
 Instead, they build their own nests for their families.

 The female constructs the nest from mud, building twisted tubes next to each other.
 Usually, more than one mud nest is present next to one another.
 The mud nests can be different colors if the wasp built it from different mud, or if the nests have been around for a while.
 Mud daubers make new nests, but some species will reuse the nests built by other mud daubers.